Meet the Jury

 Director at Elemental Software and Co-Founder of Learning Pool

-Mary McKenna is a well-known Irish technology entrepreneur and angel investor.
+Mary McKenna, MBE, is a well-known Irish technology entrepreneur and angel investor.
 She co-founded the successful Northern Irish e-learning company Learning Pool following a long public sector career and a spell as a Silicon Valley dotcommer.
 She exited from Learning Pool in 2014 so that she could return to working with earlier-stage startups.

 Mary is interested in helping to start and grow indigenous Irish and UK tech companies.
 She is also keen to work with female and young entrepreneurs.
 She is a resident expert at the University of Oxford’s Said Business School; one of the Entrepreneurs in Residence at the Northern Ireland Science Park in Belfast; a trustee of the Centre for Acceleration of Social Technology; and an active member of Tech London Advocates.